 As a business owner, part of your motivation for starting a new business is most likely to make a salary that provides you with the lifestyle you desire.
 While the average CEO in the United States earned $265 for every $1 earned by the average worker, this number is skewed by large businesses.
 SMB owners are much more likely to take a moderate income, or, in a surprisingly high number of cases, no income at all.

 But it’s not easy to determine what you should pay yourself.
 A new business often benefits from reinvesting as much of its revenue as possible, meaning the owner will take less as a salary.
 So how much should small business owners make?
 And how can you find the right business owner salary as a percentage of the total revenue?
 Let’s take a look at a handful of tips and strategies to use when managing your payroll.

 It’s important to remember that starting the business is the easy part.
 Creating a profitable operation is what is particularly difficult.
-An incredible exceptional few quit their job, start a new company, and start raking in a healthy salary right away.
+An incredibly exceptional few quit their job, start a new company, and start raking in a healthy salary right away.
 For most business owners, it’s a long, uphill battle with plenty of obstacles along the way.

 Likewise, despite its 2010s trendiness, venture capital money is not easy to come by.
 Again, very few new companies receive any substantial financial help other than traditional small business loans.
 In these cases, many SMB owners will take $0 in salary so that the business can stay afloat for the first years.
 These funds can, among other things, be used to help pay off debt, go in emergency funds, invest in new products or infrastructure, or go towards payroll.
 While the amount of time to reach profitability greatly varies, the rule of thumb for most businesses is about three years.